civilservicelgbt/civilservicelgbt.github.io/_publications/2020-05-27-civil-servant-and-proud-image-maker.md

 date: '2020-05-27'
 preview: false
 published: true
-category: pride-2020
+category: ["pride-2020", "pride-2021"]
-title: "Civil servant and proud image and poster maker"
+title: "“Civil servant and proud” image and poster maker"
 permalink: /publication/civil-servant-and-proud-image-maker
-redirect_from:
-- /publication/prideON-digital-assets-2020
 excerpt: "We’ve created these digital assets for you to download, to keep PrideON in 2020."
 ---